 Growing mushrooms with a grow kit is an easy way you to grow at home with minimal time and equipment.

-Now that you have a kit you are just few weeks away from harvesting your mushrooms.
+Now that you’ve got a grow kit, you are only a few weeks away from harvesting fresh mushrooms.

 So let’s dive in and see what it takes to get started.